crawlmouse

 Is Sitebulb or Screaming Frog cheaper?

-Screaming Frog is free up to 500 URLs, then about £199 / $259 per year for one user.
-Sitebulb has a free trial but no lasting free tier — roughly $13.50/month for Lite (10,000-URL cap), about $35/month for Pro, and around $245/month for the cloud version.
+Screaming Frog is free up to 500 URLs, then £199 / $279 per year for one user (verified July 2026).
+Sitebulb has a 14-day free trial but no lasting free tier — roughly $13.50/month for Lite (10,000-URL audits), about $35/month for Pro (500,000-URL audits), and Sitebulb Cloud from £95/month.
 For occasional small audits, Screaming Frog’s free tier is the cheapest start.
-Prices can change, so check both sites.
+Prices change, so confirm on each vendor’s site.

 Do I need a full crawler just to check internal linking?